NuriaQueralt/covid19-epidemiology-ontology/README.md

 * OBO Foundry: Better following the OBO principles as we intend to submit the ontology to the OBO Foundry.

-* COVID-19 harmonization: We are collaborating with [the COVID-19 harmonization community effort](https://github.com/CIDO-ontology/COVID-19-ontology-harmonization) for the harmonization of epidemiological information
+* COVID-19 harmonization: We are collaborating with [the COVID-19 harmonization community effort](https://github.com/CIDO-ontology/COVID-19-ontology-harmonization) for the harmonization of epidemiological information.

 * New challenges: we are evaluating the model for new challenges.